A Tight Lower Bound for Non-coherent Index Erasure: Quantum state generation

 It is worth noting that evaluation of classical functions can be considered as a special case of quantum state generation, where one is asked to prepare the computational basis state $|\psi_f\>$.
 Since quantum mechanics permits cloning of orthogonal states (computational basis states, in this case), there is no difference between coherent and non-coherent function evaluation, if one is willing to tolerate a two-fold increase in query complexity: at the end of a non-coherent computation, one can copy the target register into an additional register, and then run the whole computation in reverse, restoring all but this additional register to their initial state.

-Also note that an algorithm for a coherent case of a problem solves its non-coherent case as well.
-Looking on it from the other side: a lower bound on the non-coherent version of the problem is a lower bound on the coherent version as well.
+Finally, note that an algorithm for a coherent case of a problem solves its non-coherent case as well.
+Conversely, a lower bound on the non-coherent version of the problem is a lower bound on the coherent version as well.